 Native Advertising Controversy

+Now you know the native advertising definition, but do you know about the controversy around native content?
 Because of the nature of native ads, they can be controversial.
 There are currently no rules or guidelines that dictate how publishers have to note or label native ads.
 Certain publishers are more transparent than others in how transparent they are with their audience in specifying what is sponsored content and what isn’t.
 Some advertisers believe it is unfair or unethical to “trick” readers with native ads.
 However, some say that native ads actually help audiences find products and content that is relevant to their interests.
+Some native examples look like content recommendations.

 Native Ads vs. Content Marketing

 Before we get into native Sometimes, people confuse native advertising with content marketing.
 So what’s the difference?
 Native ads are paid content that are placed on another company or publisher’s website.
 On the other hand, content marketing is content produced and published by a company to provide valuable insight to its audience.
 Native ads campaigns are not always the best advertising option for your target audience or to improve conversion rates.

 Let’s take a look at some of the best examples of native advertising and see why publishers and advertisers sometimes choose this advertising option.
 This will help you get an idea of how to use and create the best native ads experience for your own company.

 The Onion Branded Content

 As you probably know, the Onion is a satirical website that also makes excellent use of branded content.
-The Onion created this article specifically for the client, H&R Block.
+The Onion created this piece of content specifically for the client, H&R Block.
 Even though it is an ad, the article reads just like a typical Onion article.
 Though this example is slightly different than traditional examples of native advertising, it still qualifies.
 At the bottom of the article, it reiterates “Brought to you by H&R Block.”
 This is a great example of native advertising because it is fun, relatable, and entertaining.
 It increases brand awareness for the client, and still represents The Onion well.

 Fast Company’s UPS Infographic